AmpersandHQ/magento2-verbose-log-request/README.md

 - Bundled in this module is a cache decorator which will add to the vanilla offering of logging `cache_invalidate` with `cache_load` and `cache_save` information.
   - This uses a virtual type `Ampersand\VerboseLogRequest\Logger\VerboseDebugLogger` which calls to `->debug()` on the `Psr\Log\LoggerInterface`.
   - See `src/CacheDecorator/VerboseLogger.php`
+- Set redis log level to debug mode (level 7)
+  - Allows you to see redis locks etc
+  - TODO cache log level as well as session log level

 ## Example Usage